lannguyen0910/food-recognition/README.md

 ## 💡 **Further Improvements**
 - We have yet to solve the problem of messy data labels (with one sample labeling the dish, another labeling the ingredients of the dish) causing the score to be not really accurate.
 You can try to train on other food datasets for better experience!

-- Feel free to make a contribution to the project by pulling an request or making an issue.
+- Feel free to make a contribution to the project by pulling a request or making an issue.

 ## 📙 **Credits**
 - YOLOv5 official repo: https://github.com/ultralytics/yolov5.